kevinolega/minimalchanges/_posts/2019-03-16-perfect-day.md

 **Worked Out at the Box**

 I feel tired and energized at the same time when I join a workout at CrossFit.
+Completing a difficult workout make me feel effective and unstoppable.

 **Used Office Space**